How to Get Rid of Sugar Ants

 Argentine ants in house

 This invasive species can form massive super colonies that span hundreds or even thousands of miles.
-While not directly harmful to humans, Argentine ants can do major damage to properties and are connected to the endangerment and extinction of several native animal and insect species.
+While not directly harmful to humans, Argentine ants can do major damage to properties.
+They’re also connected to the endangerment and extinction of several native animal and insect species.

 Known for their heart-shaped abdomens, acrobat ants actively hunt a lot of other insects, which can include pollinators.
 They can also invade homes where they quickly multiply if they find a suitable food source.